varun-aahil/Guess-The-Number/README.md

 4. **Feedback**:
    - After each guess, the host provides one of the following hints:
-     - "Higher" – the secret number is greater than the guessed number.
+     - "Too High!
+Try again" – the secret number is greater than the guessed number.
-     - "Lower" – the secret number is less than the guessed number.
+     - "Too Low!
+Try again" – the secret number is less than the guessed number.
-     - "Correct" – the player has guessed the right number.
+     - "Congratulations, you have guessed the number!" – the player has guessed the right number.

 5. **Continue Until Correct**:
    - Players continue guessing, using the hints provided to narrow down the possible numbers.
 The first player to guess the secret number correctly wins the round.